RezkyKam50/warpcv/README.md

 ### Compatibility

-The collection is based on `CuPy.RawKernel`, making each `warpcv.collection.*` function fully compatible with:
+The collection is based on `cupy.RawKernel`, making each `warpcv.collection.*` function fully compatible with:

 - `cupy.cuda.Stream` for asynchronous execution
 - `cupy.cuda.Graph` for optimized kernel replay